An epicurean adventure to: South Africa

 Equipment

-- 1 large, lidded, heavy-based saucepan, or cast iron pot/pan
+- 1 medium-large, lidded, heavy-based saucepan, or cast iron pot/pan

 Ingredients